rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 Note: The Average CPU Utilization will take about 60 seconds to update the value.
 You will need to rerun the sql typing the "/" .

-Since we have not set CPU\_MIN\_COUNT in PDB1, it will default to CPU\_COUNT which is 8 in my case.
-So, when we run load on both PDBs, the CPU utilization should be equal to 80% for PDB1 and 20% for PDB5.
+Since we have not set CPU\_MIN\_COUNT in PDB1, it will default to CPU\_COUNT which is 8 in this example.
+So, when you run a workload on both PDBs, the CPU utilization should be equal to 80% for PDB1 and 20% for PDB5.

 ````
 <copy>alter session set container=PDB5;